MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 ### Error message when creating a policy: You don't have any apps deployed with Conditional Access App Control

 When creating an access or session policy, you might see the following error message: *You don't have any apps deployed with Conditional Access App Control*.
-This error indicates that the app hasn't been deployed.
+This error indicates that the app is a non-Microsoft IdP app that hasn't been onboarded for conditional access app control.

 **Recommended steps**